 MSP security is not at the standard that it should be; how many more times must MSPs succumb to advanced hacker tradecraft before they seek out an effective security solution?

 Last week, cyber criminals once again targeted managed service providers (MSPs).
 The attackers, believed to be a ransomware gang, breached the MSPs’ internal networks and leveraged the MSPs’ own legitimate tools and technologies to deploy ransomware on client networks.
-Unfortunately, this is not the first time such an event has occurred.
+Unfortunately, this is not the first time MSP security has failed and such an event has occurred.

 As described by news outlets, the attack timeline was as follows: